School of Health Professions

 Content

 As an applicant/enrollee in an educational program that prepares individuals for issuance of an occupational license, Texas law requires that you be notified that the issuance of occupational licenses may be restricted based on a license applicant’s criminal history.
-View Notice of Potential ineligibility for License.
+View Notice of Potential Ineligibility for License.